 Artistic research based on student-designed conceptual and formal interest in any studio art discipline.
-This is the capstone course for art majors in the Painting, Photography/Digital Art, Printmaking, and Sculpture tracks.
+This is the capstone course for art majors in the Commercial Design, Painting, Photography/Digital Art, Printmaking, and Sculpture tracks.
 Students produce a coherent body of artwork to be entered in the Annual Juried Senior Exhibition.
-Majors in the Commercial Design and Generalist tracks are not required to take this course, but they are very strongly encouraged to take it to prepare their submissions for the Annual Juried Senior Exhibition.
+Majors in the Generalist track are not required to take this course, but they are very strongly encouraged to take it to prepare their submissions for the Annual Juried Senior Exhibition.
 Fall Semester only.